-- In a medium pan, add olive oil, onion, zucchini, squash, mushrooms, and a dash of salt and pepper.
-Saute on medium-low heat for about 10 minutes or until the mushrooms start to soften and onion becomes translucent.
+- In a medium pan, heat the olive oil on medium-low heat.
+Add the onion, zucchini, squash, mushrooms, garlic and a dash of salt and pepper.
+Sauté on medium-low heat for about 10 minutes or until the mushrooms start to soften and onion becomes translucent.
 Set aside.

-- In a large bowl cream together ricotta cheese, cheese, egg, oregano, basil, and milk.
+- Meanwhile, while the noodles cook shred the parmesan and mozzarella cheese and make the ricotta filling.
+In a large bowl cream together ricotta cheese, parmesan cheese, egg, oregano, basil, and milk.

 - Spray a large 9 x 13 baking dish with cooking oil.
 Spread a layer of tomato sauce on the bottom of the prepared baking dish.
 Place a single layer of noodles over the tomato sauce (3-4 strips throughout each layer).
 Then add the ricotta mixture, then sautéed vegetables on top.
 Repeat 2 more times starting with tomato sauce, then noodles, creamed cheese, vegetables.
 On the fourth layer of noodles, dip them first in water then top with tomato sauce and the shredded mozzarella cheese.